Baumgaer/Game/README.md

     - Notice the "." at the End.
 It is best to clone it in a folder named Game

-6. Change into the Game directory
+8. Change into the Game directory

     ```bash
     cd Game
     ```

-7. Install the Project via NPM
+9. Install the Project via NPM

     ```bash
     npm install
     ```

-8. Create junctions in your ORIGINAL operating system
+10. Create junctions in your ORIGINAL operating system, for better development (optional)

     ```bash
     node setup.js -j
     ```

-9. Begin with development
+11. install necessary Docker images

     ```bash
+    // Redis
+    docker pull redis
+    docker run --name redis -p 7001:6379 -d redis

+    // ArangoDB
+    docker pull arangodb
+    docker run -e ARANGO_NO_AUTH=1 --name arangodb -p 8529:8529 -d arangodb
+    ```

+12. start the development server

+    ```bash
     npm run dev
     ```

+"That's it!"...
+I know this is much to do but after this it works everywhere in the exact same way and we will use a linux as production os!

+## Start and stop the application

+To start the app type: `npm start` and to stop the app type `npm stop`.
+For more commands type `npx pm2` which is our process manager.
+Or you have a look to the [package.json](./package.json) to see the start and stop scripts.

 ## Toolchain